 The Simple Approach

 Claim the tax-free threshold from your highest-paying job.
 Select "no tax-free threshold" for every other job.
 That's it.
 Done right, this aligns your withholding closely with your final tax liability.
-Our Second Job Tax Helper works out exactly how much to have withheld from a second income so you land close to break-even at tax time.
+Our Second Job Tax Helper gives a rough guide to how much to have withheld from a second income, as a guide to help you land close to break-even at tax time — your employer's actual payroll system may land a little differently.

 Should You Request Extra Withholding?

 You can ask your employer to deduct extra tax each pay cycle.
-It's worth doing if:
+You might want to do this if:

 - Your income from a second job varies significantly from week to week.